bhavinrlad-design/pryysm24/README.md

 This application is configured for deployment to Microsoft Azure App Service.

-### Azure Credentials Setup (Important)
+### Azure Credentials Setup with OIDC (Recommended)

-For GitHub Actions to deploy to Azure, you need to set up the following secrets in your GitHub repository:
+For GitHub Actions to deploy to Azure securely using OpenID Connect (OIDC), follow these steps:

-1. Go to your GitHub repository settings: https://github.com/lad-pryysm/pryysm-v2/settings/secrets/actions

-2. Create Service Principal for Azure Authentication:
+1. **Set up Azure App Registration and Federated Credentials**:

    ```bash
    # Login to Azure (do this once)